Indian Knowledge Systems

 The Indian Knowledge Systems (IKS), or the Bhāratīya Jñāna Paramparā Vibhāga is a division of the Ministry of Education of the Government of India which purports to promote Indian systems of knowledge.
 Established in October 2020, it is located in the AICTE headquarters in New Delhi.

 Critics of the IKS division have asserted that its curricula peddle pseudoscience and pseudohistory, do not constitute a genuine scholarly "decolonisation" programme, are a tool of indoctrination by the Hindutva ideology of the ruling Bharatiya Janata Party (BJP), and will economically and professionally disadvantage Indian graduates in the workforce.
-The work of the IKS division has been interpreted by some as being guided by a mission to preserve Indian heritage, apply what they consider to be ancient knowledge to modern problems such as climate change, and decolonise Indian education in a way that reduces undue Western influences.

 History

 The Indian National Education Policy (NEP), as enacted in 2020, emphasizes the inclusion of IKS into curriculums at all levels of education; in line with this, the National Credit Framework (NCF) has made it possible for students to earn credit in courses relating to ancient Indian sciences and arts.
 IKS is also being included under the Vision 2047 for Bharatiya Rasayanasastra initiative.
 In the 2022-2023 budget, IKS's financial allocation was doubled to ₹20 crore.

 Under University Grants Commission (UGC) guidelines, it is advised that 5 per cent of a student's total credits should be in IKS courses at the undergraduate and postgraduate levels.
 The UGC aims to train 1.5 million teachers in IKS by 2025, and has launched an online IKS MOOC course.

 IKS has also spearheaded and funded certain research initiatives relating to traditional Indian knowledge, such as in relation to agriculture and architecture.